A great way to celebrate the winners at corporate and charity events is to present them with bespoke awards.

 The brief had been to use sustainably sourced local timber.
 I chose to use Scottish elm and sycamore.
 The trophy recipients details were all engraved directly onto the wood bases.
 The titles of the award categories and the sponsors names were also engraved.
 The wood was then given an oil and lacquer finish, which felt good to the touch and was durable.

-A recent commission was a decorative cricket ball and base.
+A recent commission was a cricket ball and base, both decorative.
 It involved both wood turning and carving.
 Turning for the shape of the ball and the base, and carving the detail on the ball – 6 rows of stitching!
 It is a copy of a 1937 match ball.
 This one is turned from Laburnum although Oak or a fruitwood would also work well.
 It was made for a private client but I have put the image into the Trophies Gallery as it could be an excellent trophy or award for a cricket team or individual player.